 I get a lot of questions about the Dachshund breed, and, because our blog is one centered around being active with your Dachshund, one of the common question I hear is “Do you think my Dachshund is fat?”

-I’m no veterinarian, but I’ve owned Dachshunds for 14 years, I’ve blogged about them for almost six, I’ve organized the Dachshund club for over five, and I was a Doxie walker and sitter (yes, I stuck primarily to the long and low) during my three years of grad school.
+I’m not a veterinarian, but I’ve owned Dachshunds for 20 years, I’ve blogged about them for almost 8, I’ve organized the Dachshund club for over 6, and I was a Doxie walker and sitter (yes, I stuck primarily to the long and low) during my 3 years of grad school.